ayanrajpoot10/hianime/USES.md

 # Get anime starting with 'D' on page 2
 hianime azlist D 2

-# Get all anime in table format
-hianime azlist all --format table

 # Get other (non-alphabetic) titles
 hianime azlist other
 ```